-RAMM’s large and impressive mounted specimens include the giant eland, the largest of antelopes and the tiger, presented by King George V. Marine mammals have also featured in the collection since 1875 and 1876 when fin whales were cast ashore at Teignmouth and Beer.
-Both specimens were purchased as skeletons for the Museum, though not in their entirety.
-Smaller whales and dolphins have since been acquired and prepared as skeletons.
+RAMM’s large and impressive mounted specimens include the giant eland and the tiger, presented by King George V. Since RAMM’s early days marine mammals have proven popular exhibits such as the fin whales cast ashore at Teignmouth (1875) and Beer (1876).
+Both specimens were bought as skeletons for the Museum, though not in their entirety.
+Once the museum had an entire gallery of whales, dolphins and porpoises.

 Gerald the giraffe

 Gerald the giraffe is one of RAMM’s most iconic specimens.
 This adult male giraffe has been an extremely popular exhibit at the Museum since 1920.
 He is a bull giraffe (Giraffa tippelskirchi) and would have been an outstanding animal when alive.

 In 1901 he encountered big game hunter Charles Victor Alexander Peel at Moshi, Kenya, close to the snow-capped Mount Kilimanjaro in what were German Territories.
 This encounter was to elevate him to iconic status far from his birthplace.